Table of Contents Hide

 - Teeth are at risk of decay

-- They have an unhealthy diet, like a great desire for fast foods, processed foods or sugary drinks like soda
+- They have an unhealthy diet, like a great desire for fast foods, processed foods, or sugary drinks like soda

-- They are unable to do things themselves in keeping the hygiene of their teeth or they are of exception, like Down syndrome, hyperactivity and attention-seeking disorders
+- They are unable to do things themselves in keeping the hygiene of their teeth or they are of exception, like Down syndrome, hyperactivity, and attention-seeking disorders

-If your child’s molar teeth have grown and they have one of the above mentioned conditions, try to apply fissure sealant to their teeth.
+If your child’s molar teeth have grown and they have one of the above-mentioned conditions, try to apply fissure sealant to their teeth.

 - The dentist first cleans the teeth.
-If there is any plaque, scaling teeth is done to remove any plaque or residue on teeth.
+If there is any plaque, scaling teeth is done to remove any plaque or residue on the teeth.
 Checking for any sign of tooth decay will be the next task.